George Henry FitzRoy, 4th Duke of Grafton1

 by William Owen, 1844 2

 George Henry FitzRoy, 4th Duke of Grafton was born on 14 January 1760.3 He was the son of Augustus Henry Fitzroy, 3rd Duke of Grafton and Hon.
-Anne Liddell.4 He married Lady Charlotte Maria Waldegrave, daughter of James Waldegrave, 2nd Earl of Waldegrave and Maria Walpole, on 16 November 1784 at Navestock, Essex, England.3 He died on 28 September 1844 at age 84.3
+Anne Liddell.4 He married Lady Charlotte Maria Waldegrave, daughter of James Waldegrave, 2nd Earl Waldegrave and Maria Walpole, on 16 November 1784 at Navestock, Essex, EnglandG.3 He died on 28 September 1844 at age 84.3

-He was educated at Harrow School, Harrow on the Hill, London, England.3 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.3 He held the office of Member of Parliament (M.P.)
+He was educated at Harrow School, Harrow, London, EnglandG.3 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.3 He held the office of Member of Parliament (M.P.)
 (Whig) for Thetford between 1782 and 1784.3 He held the office of Member of Parliament (M.P.)
-(Whig) for Cambridge University between 1784 and 1811.3 He held the office of Lord-Lieutenant of Suffolk between 1790 and 1844.3 He succeeded to the title of 5th Baron Arlington, of Arlington, Middlesex [E., 1665] on 14 March 1811.5 He succeeded to the title of 4th Viscount Ipswich, co.
-Suffolk [E., 1672] on 14 March 1811.4 He succeeded to the title of 4th Baron Sudbury of Sudbury, co.
-Suffolk [E., 1672] on 14 March 1811.4 He succeeded to the title of 4th Duke of Grafton, co.
-Northampton [E., 1675] on 14 March 1811.4 He succeeded to the title of 4th Earl of Euston, co.
-Suffolk [E., 1672] on 14 March 1811.4 He succeeded to the title of 5th Earl of Arlington [E., 1672] on 14 March 1811.5 He succeeded to the title of 5th Baron Arlington, of Arlington, Middlesex [E., 1672] on 14 March 1811.5 He succeeded to the title of 5th Viscount Thetford, Norfolk [E., 1672] on 14 March 1811.5 He was invested as a Knight, Order of the Garter (K.G.) in 1834.3
+(Whig) for Cambridge University between 1784 and 1811.3 He held the office of Lord-Lieutenant of Suffolk between 1790 and 1844.3 He succeeded as the 5th Baron Arlington, of Arlington, Middlesex [E., 1665] on 14 March 1811.4 He succeeded as the 4th Viscount Ipswich, co.
+Suffolk [E., 1672] on 14 March 1811.4 He succeeded as the 4th Baron Sudbury of Sudbury, co.
+Suffolk [E., 1672] on 14 March 1811.4 He succeeded as the 4th Duke of Grafton, co.
+Northampton [E., 1675] on 14 March 1811.4 He succeeded as the 4th Earl of Euston, co.
+Suffolk [E., 1672] on 14 March 1811.4 He succeeded as the 5th Earl of Arlington [E., 1672] on 14 March 1811.4 He succeeded as the 5th Baron Arlington, of Arlington, Middlesex [E., 1672] on 14 March 1811.4 He succeeded as the 5th Viscount Thetford, Norfolk [E., 1672] on 14 March 1811.4 He was appointed Knight, Order of the Garter (K.G.) in 1834.3

 Children of George Henry FitzRoy, 4th Duke of Grafton and Lady Charlotte Maria Waldegrave